gyrogami logo

 According to one gentleman, all of the electrical repair guys for this type of work have gone away thanks to the disposable society we live in.
 I stopped at about 25 phone calls because this was turning into another fruitless search.
 One thing did catch me off-guard.
 It was the name of a business.

-It was called XYZ Electrical (name changed).
-On the snippet that accompanies the search engine results, it said "We specialize in testing..." before the rest of the text was cut off - these results only show a sentence or two from the website.
+Calling themselves XYZ Electrical (XYZ not the real name, but 'Electrical' was in their name), the search engine snippet said "We specialize in testing..." before the rest of the text was cut off.
 I thought, "Yes!
 Finally some local place that can test this."
 A quick phone call proved me wrong.

 In my 40+ years of conscious awareness I have never been in a pizzeria that doesn't sell pizza.

 The receptionist said they do nothing with electrical stuff or electronics.
-Pardon me for being Captain Obvious but your business name has the word "electrical" in it and the website says testing.
-For some reason they thought this name was good for a company that tests cardboard boxes and other containers that electronics are shipped in.
+Pardon me but your business name has the word "electrical" in it and the website says testing.
+They thought this name was perfect for a company that tests cardboard boxes and other containers that electronics are shipped in.

-They had menus in a basket near the register and large signs behind the counter.
+Menus in a basket near the register greeted customers along with large menus behind the counter.
 Looking...looking...looking.
-There were neither pizzas on the paper menus nor the huge sign behind the counter.
+There were neither pizzas on the paper menus nor the huge signs.
 I asked one of the employees.
 His response was, "We don't sell pizzas here."
-I turned around and made a deliberate effort to look at their business sign in such a way that the worker understood what I was intimating.
+I turned around and made a deliberate effort to look at their business sign in such a way that he understood what I was intimating.

 I know businesses have to do all they can to compete in today's tight market but isn't this taking specialization or uniqueness to an unprecedented level?
 In my 40+ years of conscious awareness I have never been in a pizzeria that doesn't sell pizza.